The Sacrament of Sin: Release

 The album was released on 20 July 2018 via Napalm Records.
 In addition to the basic edition featuring CDs with songs from The Sacrament of Sin, an extended version has also been released with the bonus album Communio Lupatum, featuring remodeled Powerwolf songs by various other artists selected by the band members.
 These two albums were also released in a limited "Priest Edition" containing in addition to orchestral versions of songs also various complementary gifts, such as a cross or a scarf.
 In the orders via Napalm Records and the EMP Merchandising music store, the song "Midnight Madonna" was added as a bonus.

 The cover of the album was made by the artist Zsofia Danková from Slovakia.
 The cover depicts a hooded wolf holding a priest and a devil as puppets.
 According to Matthew Greywolf, this shows that "the role of evil and goodness can be attributed to individual figures with something greater that has the power to control them."
 After the release of the cover, the Internet began to discuss a possible allusion to the cover of the album The Number of the Beast by Iron Maiden released in 1982, on which the band's mascot Eddie holds the puppet of the devil.
 According to Danková and Greywolf, this is only a coincidence.

 Promotion

 Wolfsnächte Tour 2018

 The band announced their tour supporting The Sacrament of Sin on YouTube on 27 February 2018.
 Amaranthe and Kissin' Dynamite were selected to serve a series of opening acts for Powerwolf during the tour.
-The tour was set to begin on 25 October 2018 at the Bataclan theathre in Paris, France.
+The tour was set to begin on 25 October 2018 at the Bataclan theatre in Paris, France.
 It was set to end on 17 November 2018 at the Saarlandhalle in the band's hometown Saarbrücken.